pudly/schmopera-hugo/content/articles/sick-singers-when-its-best-to-shut-up-about-it.md

 ---
-title: Sick singers & when it's best to shut up about it
+title: "Sick singers &amp; when it&#039;s best to shut up about it"
 ---

 If there's anything I can say about opera singers, it's this: I've never, not once, envied their jobs.